 Scientist, Alexandre Edmond Becquerel discovered the photovoltaic effect in 1839.
-It was during this era that the first patents for solar collectors became apparent.
+During this era that the first patents for solar collectors became apparent.
 The scientist continued the process of experimenting with electrolytic cells.

-From here he discovered exposing more cells to light produced more electricity.
 In 1876, science made great strides in solar energy.
-Crucially, scientists discovered that selenium could convert light into electricity without the need for heat.
+From here, he discovered exposing more cells to light produced more electricity.
+Crucially, scientists discovered that selenium could convert sunlight into electricity without needing heat.

 Following this, just 7 years later in 1883, they developed the first solar cell with selenium.
 This paved the way for further progress.
 In 1891, inventors patented the first commercial solar water heater.
 Herewith, laying the real foundations of solar power and energy that we see today.

 Inventors produced the very first solar collector In 1908, bearing a resemblance to the current solar collectors.
 The world experienced a shortage of energy during World War 2.
 In turn, leading to an increase in passive solar buildings in the USA.

 This eventually led to the creation of the first silicon photovoltaic cell in 1954.
 In contrast to the previous use of Selenium, this had the ability to generate enough power to run electrical equipment.

 In 1958 the Vanguard I satellite powered its radio communication with a single watt solar panel - which ultimately led the way to broader use of solar panels in space.

 At this early stage of use, the solar efficiency was only 4%.
 Far lower than the 20%+ we see today.
 However, this proved the catalyst for more solar-powered devices becoming readily available on the market.

 Additionally, solar technologies began heating water in commercial properties.

 At this point, solar cells started to become an integral aspect of the design of satellites.
 Solar still powers satellites today.